bajareaboli/Jenkins_repo/README.md

-# Small App as a part of  Myob technical challenge.
+# Deployment of Small-App is a part of  MYOB Technical Challenge.

 Approach:
   - Write a simple code